If you’re looking for things to do in Savannah to make your trip the most memorable, you’ve come to the right place!

 The museum is entirely outdoors, so it’s best enjoyed when the weather is cool.
 It features over a dozen exhibits over an acre of land with things like an exploration maze, a reading nook, and a sensory garden.

-The museum is $8 per person with educational daily programming, so kids will be sure to learn while they play.
+The museum has educational daily programming, so kids will be sure to learn while they play.

 Take a Food Tour